 - Families travel frequently and wish to be able to take their children with them

 The Department of Education Services assess individual requests for home schooling on a case-by-case basis as they know there are some exceptional circumstances.
 They do not want children to get lost in the system.
-They understand that for schooling to work for some children it might need to involve the use of special services, such as Speak & Language Therapy, and this can of course be included as part of the 5 hours per day of schooling.
+They understand that for schooling to work for some children it might need to involve the use of special services, such as Speak & Language Therapy, and this can of course be included as part of the five hours per day of schooling.
+Registration for homeschooling officially opens on July 1st and closes on July 31st.

 The Department of Education Services in the Cayman